How to Monitor AI in the Workplace: Risks, Solutions & Best Practices

 Proactively Mitigating Risks with AI Control Tools

-CurrentWare’s suite offers layered defenses for AI policy enforcement and data loss prevention:
+CurrentWare’s suite offers layered defenses for AI policy enforcement and data loss prevention.
+Control tools play a vital role in AI policy enforcement by ensuring system reliability, security, and regulatory compliance:

 • BrowseReporter: Set keyword alerts for sensitive terms (e.g., “project Orion,” “customer database,” or “Q3 financial projections”) to flag potential sensitive data entry into public AI models, triggering immediate notifications to security teams.